zachary82699/Spotify-Ad-Muter/README.md

 # Spotify-Ad-Muter
   This is a Python script that automatically mutes Spotify ads and unmutes when the ads are finished.

+# IMPORTANT #1 MAKE SURE YOU HAVE PYTHON3 INSTALLED ON YOUR SYSTEM!
+# IMPORTANT #2 ONLY WOKRS ON WINDOWS!

 # How To Install/Use?

-# IMPORTANT!
-MAKE SURE YOU HAVE PYTHON3 INSTALLED ON YOUR SYSTEM!

   1. Download the repo as .zip
   2. Extract the .zip file
   3. Run the 'install requirements.bat'